krok-o/krok/ideas.md

 Relationship cannot be directly updated.
 It will be updated when a command is created and assigned to a repository.
 It's not part of the command directly.
 It's stored separately.
 This means it needs its own provider which will manage the relationship.

+## Confidential data

+Things like username and password for a repository should not be stored in the DB.
+I created a Vault for that which will store confidential data for a repository with this format:
+REPOID_USERNAME
+REPOID_PASSWORD
+REPOID_SSH_KEY

+RepoID should be unique since it will be a uuid.
+This data should be loaded on the fly when needed, and not stored with the repository object in memory.